 Being authentic means staying focused and saying no once in a while.
 The more you diversify, extend your product line or tackle new target audiences, the better chance you have of alienating people.

-In a down economy it’s always tempting for small businesses to branch out.
+It’s always tempting for successful small businesses to branch out.
 You take on projects that are beyond your core competencies, because you can.
 People trust you.
 Then if things go south you lose some credibility.
 And without credibility there can be little authenticity.

 Align your marketing messages with your brand.

 You sacrifice authenticity when your marketing messages are not true to the company, its mission, culture and purpose.
 You can’t be saying one thing, and doing something else.